ivanalvarado/baseline-scores-plugin/README.md

 ### `findBaselineFiles`

-Discovers all baseline files in the project and its modules.
+Discovers all baseline files in the current project and its subprojects.

 ```bash
 ./gradlew findBaselineFiles